openrndr/openrndr-guide/docs/drawingBasics/images.markdown

 ### Grayscale

-Drawing an image with inverted colors can be achieved by using the `grayscale` color matrix.
+Drawing an image in grayscale can be achieved by using the `grayscale` color matrix.

 <img alt="../media/image-006.jpg" src="../media/image-006.jpg" loading="lazy">